barlas/frontend-web-fundamentals/README.md

     * Developers can automatically generate API endpoints as a part of the server-side component of their SvelteKit application.
 This minimizes the need to manually set up the middleware or the server code that would traditionally be used to process such data calls.
     * Consistent navigation experience.
 With SvelteKit, you can use hybrid rendering to combine server-side rendered pages with a client-side router.
 This makes the navigation experience similar to a typical single-page app (SPA) that doesn’t require full page reloads.
     * Developer-friendly tooling.
 SvelteKit uses Vite for a modern scaffolding and development experience.
-  * SvelteKit vs Next.js
-    * Underlying Library/Framework: SvelteKit uses Svelte, while Next.js is based on React.
-    * Rendering Techniques: SvelteKit compiles away the framework code for a smaller bundle size, whereas Next.js leverages React's virtual DOM.
-    * Developer Experience: SvelteKit is often praised for its simplicity and ease of learning, while Next.js is known for its extensive feature set and flexibility.
-    * Ecosystem: Next.js benefits from the larger React ecosystem, offering a vast range of libraries and tools.
-SvelteKit's ecosystem is growing but is smaller in comparison.
-  * SvelteKit
-    * Technology: SvelteKit is built on top of Svelte, a component framework that compiles components to highly efficient imperative code that directly manipulates the DOM.
-This approach differs fundamentally from traditional virtual DOM-based frameworks, potentially leading to faster initial load times and smoother runtime performance.
-    * Developer Experience: SvelteKit offers a simpler and more intuitive syntax compared to many other frameworks, making it easier for beginners to pick up while still being powerful enough for advanced users.
-The learning curve is generally considered lower.
-    * Performance: Due to Svelte's compile-time optimizations, applications built with SvelteKit can be very lightweight and fast, with minimal runtime overhead.
-    * Use Cases: Ideal for applications where performance and load times are critical.
-It's also great for developers looking for a more straightforward and less boilerplate-heavy development experience.
   * Next.js
     * Technology: Next.js is built on React, utilizing the virtual DOM for updates and rendering.
 It provides features like server-side rendering (SSR), static site generation (SSG), and incremental static regeneration (ISR), making it highly versatile for building a wide range of applications.
     * Developer Experience: Offers a robust set of features out of the box, including file-based routing, API routes, and automatic code splitting, which can enhance productivity but may also introduce a steeper learning curve for newcomers.